-To enable realistic and reproducible evaluation of off-policy evaluation, we publicized the Open Bandit Dataset--a set of benchmark logged bandit datasets collected on a large-scale fashion e-commerce platform.
-The dataset comes with the Open Bandit Pipeline, Python software that makes it easy to evaluate and compare different OPE estimators.
-We expect them to facilitate understanding of the empirical properties of OPE techniques and address experimental inconsistencies in the literature.
+To enable a realistic and reproducible evaluation of OPE, we presented Open Bandit Dataset, a set of logged bandit datasets collected on a fashion e-commerce platform.
+The dataset comes with Open Bandit Pipeline, Python software that makes it easy to evaluate and compare different OPE estimators.
+We aim to facilitate understanding of the empirical properties of OPE estimators and address experimental inconsistencies in the literature.
 We also perform extensive experiments on a variety of OPE estimators and analyze the effects of hyperparameter choice and sample size in a real-world setting.
 Our experiments highlight that an appropriate estimator can change depending on a problem setting such as the sample size.
 The results also suggest that there is room to improve the OPE performance in terms of automatic hyperparameter tuning and estimator selection.
 These observations call for a new estimator selection method and a hyperparameter tuning procedure to be developed.

-As future work, we aim to constantly improve the Open Bandit Dataset and Pipeline to include more data and functions.
-For example, we will add additional log data generated by contextual policies on the platform (whereas the current open data contain only log data generated by context-free policies).
-Moreover, we assume that the reward of an item at a position does not depend on other simultaneously presented items.
+A limitation is that we assume that the reward of an item at a position does not depend on other simultaneously presented items.
 This assumption might not hold, as an item's attractiveness can have a significant effect on the expected reward of another item in the same recommendation list~\citep{li2018offline}.
-To address more realistic situations, we are implementing some OPE estimators for the slate action setting~\cite{mcinerney2020counterfactual,swaminathan2017off} in the pipeline.
-Comparing the standard OPE estimators and those for the slate action setting is an interesting future research direction.
+To address more realistic situations, we have implemented some OPE estimators for the slate action setting~\cite{mcinerney2020counterfactual,swaminathan2017off} in Open Bandit Pipeline.
+Comparing the standard OPE estimators and those for the slate action setting on our dataset is a valuable and interesting research direction.